davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 ### Factory

-- Factory is used to create Aggregate Root
+- Factory is used to create Aggregate Roots
 - In Factories, before calling Aggregate Roots's constructors, there usually exists some business validations
 - If no business validation is required, the Factory can be as simple as just call Aggregate Roots's constructors, but for consistency, let's always use Factory to create Aggregate Roots.